maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + Puppet
 + **Feedback : To use Puppet with Junos devices, you need to install the jpuppet module on the Junos device.
 Similarly, to use Chef for Junos OS, the Chef client must first be installed on the Junos device.**

-### on-box automation
-+ Python
-+ SLAX
-+ **Feedback : Historically, XSLT and SLAX were the first languages specifically designed to work with the Junos XML API.
-Starting with Junos 16.1, Python can be used for the same task as well.**

 ### NETCONF
 + 830
 + **connections over SSH default port)** *